Roll4d4/KLEP/docs/index.md

 ## The Components of KLEP

-### Neuron 🟢
+### Neuron (🟢)
-The foundational unit of KLEP.
-Neurons handle the management of keys, locks, and executables.

-Key (🟢)
+View Neuron Details

+  Key Management (🟢): Dynamically acquires, holds, and releases symbolic keys as events unfold.
+  Executable Synchronization (🟢): Continuously detects and integrates executable components into the logic network, ensuring the neuron’s internal logic remains coherent and up-to-date.
+  Event Integration (🟢): Interacts with a universal event bridge, allowing seamless communication across the KLEP framework, facilitating complex, multi-layered decision-making.
+  Agent Coordination (🟢): Provides a stable and accessible interface for higher-level agents to guide and influence the neuron’s behavior, enabling scalable complexity in reasoning.

+### Key-Lock System(🟢)

-View Key Details
+View Key-Lock Details

   Symbolic Property Management (🟢): Handles a set of properties representing various attributes of the Key, ensuring flexible and extensible data handling.
   Loader Integration (🟢): Synchronizes Key properties with a keyLoader resource, providing dynamic initialization and updates based on predefined defaults.
   Attractiveness and Prioritization (🟢): Incorporates "attractiveness" as a factor that can guide decision-making and sorting, aiding systems that must select among multiple keys.
   Runtime Property Adjustments (🟢): Allows adding, removing, and resetting properties at runtime, facilitating dynamic changes in logic and behavior.
   Seamless Lock Integration (🟢): Designed to fit into the Key→Lock pipeline, ensuring easy validation and control flow when passing Keys through Locks and Executables.

 ### Lock 🟢
 Locks validate keys and control access to executables, ensuring proper sequencing in symbolic logic.

+Agent (🟢)

-### Agent 🟢
+View Agent Details

-The decision-making layer that interacts with neurons and controls higher-order logic.
+   Decision-Making Core (🟢): Selects actions (executables) based on Q-values and attraction values, learning from feedback and adjusting behavior over time.
+   Q-Learning Integration (🟢): Maintains a Q-table to track and update the value of actions, reinforcing those that yield positive outcomes.
+   Non-Forced Action Selection (🟢): Will not select any action if none meet a defined certainty threshold, modeling “patience” and waiting for more favorable conditions.
+   Flexible Framework (🟢): Operates over a wide range of executables, supporting both “in-tandem” and “solo” actions, as well as goals that can provide substitute actions.
+   State Transitions (🟢): Handles OnEnterState/OnExitState callbacks, enabling executables to have stateful logic that reacts to selection and deselection.

+Executable (🟢)

+View Executable Details

+   Validation and Execution Flow (🟢): Before running, executables must pass validation locks and execution locks to ensure that required conditions are met.
+This prevents logic from firing prematurely and maintains a clean, predictable logic flow.
+   Attraction Calculation (🟢): Computes an “attraction” score based on the properties of keys that satisfy its conditions.
+This allows the Agent or other decision-making layers to pick the most suitable action at any given time.
+   Flexible Key Interaction (🟢): Capable of pushing keys into the neuron or buffering them for the next frame.
+This ensures a fluid exchange of symbolic data between different parts of the KLEP system.
+   Modular Lifecycle (🟢): Provides hooks (OnEnterState, OnExitState, Execute, ExecutableUpdates, ExecutableFixedUpdate) that make it easy to extend behavior.
+Executables can be simple or complex, depending on the system’s needs.
+   Compatibility with the Agent and Goals (🟢): Works with the Agent’s decision-making routines and can be managed by goals, forming layered logic structures and scenario-driven behavior.

+Goal (🟡)

+View Goal Details

+   Layered Execution (🟡): Organizes executables into ordered layers, each with specific completion requirements.
+Goals can represent multi-step plans where each layer depends on the previous one.
+   Conditional Advancement (🟡): Uses configurable execution requirements (AllMustFire, AnyCanFire, NoneNeedToFire) to determine when it’s time to proceed to the next layer, supporting complex, branching logic.
+   Activation Keys (🟡): May issue special activation keys to signal that the goal’s conditions have been met, influencing other parts of the system.
+   Progress Tracking (🟡): Supports “progress tracking” by remembering the current layer, optionally resetting or continuing from previous states, enabling more narrative or stateful logic flows.
+   Integration with the Agent (🟡): Although goals are conceptually robust, they have not been extensively tested in all scenarios.
+Their logic should be considered stable enough for experimentation, but additional testing and refinement may be needed before confidently declaring them fully “Green.”

 ### Ethical and Emotional Layers 🟡
 A developing system to simulate ethical reasoning and emotional states.